Clovinlee/cmarket_backend_service/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 CMarket is my ongoing project where I’m building the backend system of an e-commerce web application using various tech stacks.
 For this project, I’m using **_Spring Boot_** to implement the backend.
-Throughout the development, I maintain proper code structure and management to align with business standards.
-(You may review the working code — I follow and truly value **_clean code principles_**.)
+Throughout the development, I maintain proper code structure & writing to align with business standards.
 I’ve poured all my coding knowledge and the concepts I've learned from both my studies and work experience into this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With